 But what do the Scriptures say about trials?

-The verse in 1Peter could also be telling us that the trial of our faith is more precious than gold!
+Yet, that verse in 1Peter could also be telling us that the trial itself is more precious than gold!

-There is something very special and very valuable about the trials we go through.
-The prophet Job knew the importance of trials, for he said: When He [Yahuwah ] hath tried me, I shall come forth as gold (Job 23:10).
+There is something very special and very valuable about the trials of our faith.
+The prophet Job knew the importance of trials.
+Job said: When He [Yahuwah ] has tried me, I shall come forth as gold (Job 23:10).

-The trials of our faith are working in us to bring us forth as gold!
+Trials of our faith work in us to bring us forth as gold – precious and valuable to our heavenly Father!
 We need to understand this and embrace this.
 Trials are good for us!
-They are working in us an exceeding and eternal weight of glory !
+They work in us an exceeding and eternal weight of glory!
 (2Cor 4:17).